marcusschroeder/sprint-planner/frontend-webpack/readme.md

 ## Run project with Webpack

  - to build the project run `npm run build`
- - to start dev server with hot reload, do `npm start`
+ - to start dev server with hot reload, do `npm start` and go http://localhost:8080/#/login

 ## Documentations